tacobayle/aviConfigure/README.md

 pip install avisdk==18.2.9
 sudo -u ubuntu ansible-galaxy install -f avinetworks.avisdk
 ```
-- Make sure your Avi Controller is reachable (HTTP 443) from your ansible host
+- Avi Controller is reachable (HTTP 443) from your ansible host
 - For VMC, make sure the vcenter and ESXi hosts are reachable (HTTP 443) from your ansible host

 ## Environment: